« The work process |Main | Riders of the Storm »

 August 15, 2008

-Great moments in painting - the addictive kind - are when you completely lose yourself in the work and time is non-existent.
-I’ve had a good week with this one, partly because of struggles overcoming the habit of trying to control the outcome.
-Things happen in every painting that are not planned, and dealing with them by either eliminating them or using them is part of the fun.
+Great moments in painting are addictive, when so completely immersed in the work that time becomes non-existent… The Zone!
+I’ve had a good week with this one, partly because of getting past the habit of trying to control the outcome.
+Things happen in every painting that are not planned, and the endless choices are part of the fun.

 You have great way of explaining your thinking through the process of the painting.
 It’s fun to read and I can certainly relate to what you are saying.
 Things happened that aren’t planned in the painting, and then it’s… choices,choices,choices.